 Ownership of a fence on a boundary varies.
 The last relevant original title deed(s) and a completed seller's property information form may document which side has to put up and has installed any fence respectively; the first using "T" marks/symbols (the side with the "T" denotes the owner); the latter by a ticked box to the best of the last owner's belief with no duty, as the conventionally agreed conveyancing process stresses, to make any detailed, protracted enquiry.

-Historically "good side" or "face" of the fencing was commonly faced to the non-owner's side so the fence owner might access the posts when repairs are needed but this is not a legal requirement and the vast majority of clients choose the have new fences installed with the "good side" or "face" of the fence towards themselves.
+Historically "good side" or "face" of the garden fence was commonly faced to the non-owner's side so the fence owner might access the posts when repairs are needed.
+This is not a legal requirement and the vast majority of clients choose the have new fences installed with the "good side" or "face" of the fence towards themselves.

 Although this has been common practice for years, there are certain circumstances where we advise otherwise, if your garden backs onto an alley or carpark for example, because back-rails on our closeboard panels could be used as a make-shift ladder.